git-town/git-town/website/src/commands/sync.md

 > _git town sync [--all] [--stack] [--detached] [--dry-run] [--no-push]_

-The _sync_ command ("synchronize this branch") updates the local Git workspace with what happened in the rest of the repository.

-- pulls updates from the tracking and all parent branches
-- prunes branches whose tracking branch was deleted at the remote if they contain no unshipped changes
-- if the branch is checked out in another worktree, syncs with the remote branch
-- if the parent branch isn't checked out locally at all, also syncs with its remote branch and the parent's parent until it finds a local ancestor branch

 Merge conflicts are never fun.
 If you experience too many merge conflicts, sync your branches more often.
 If your Git Town installation is properly configured, "git town sync --all" syncs all local branches with guarantee to never lose changes, even in edge cases.
 You can run it many times per day without thinking about it.
 If a sync goes wrong, you can safely go back to the state you repo was in before the sync by running [git town undo](undo.md).

+The _sync_ command ("synchronize this branch") updates the local Git workspace with what happened in the rest of the repository.

+- pulls and pushes updates from all parent branches and the tracking branch
+- deletes branches whose tracking branch was deleted at the remote if they contain no unshipped changes
+- if the parent branch is unknown, Git Town looks for a pull/merge request for this branch and uses the parent branch from that, otherwise prompts you for the parent

 ### --all / -a